-Bechdel Theatre began in 2015 as a campaign to get theatre-goers using the Bechdel test to start conversations about on-stage representations of women,
+Bechdel Theatre* began as a campaign to get theatre-goers using the Bechdel test to start conversations about on-stage representations of women.

 We use the Bechdel test (which is usually applied to films) to reach feminist audiences who are passionate about gender and representation on screen, but might not go to the theatre as regularly.
 We let them know about stage shows that they may want to see.